 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Rutgers, The State University of New Jersey is seeking a highly motivated Research Teaching Specialist V for the department of Emerging Pathogens within the New Jersey Medical School.
+Rutgers, The State University of New Jersey is seeking a Research Teaching Specialist V for the Pathology and Laboratory Medicine department at Rutgers Robert Wood Johnson Medical School.

 Among the key duties of this position are the following: